 We never felt particularly welcome when traveling in Xinjiang.
 People’s attitudes ranged from indifferent to downright hostile.
 The most common response we got when we asked people on the street a question was meiyo!–no, not possible–and a wave of the hand.
 Begone foreigner!
 You’re not wanted here.
 Just give us your money and leave.

-It might be a side-effect of the suppression of Uyghur culture and people at the hands of the Chinese government… or perhaps we’re just scary lookin’ folks.
+It might be a side-effect of the suppression of Uyghur culture and people at the hands of the Chinese government – which has only gotten worse since we left – or perhaps we’re just scary lookin’ folks.
 Who knows?
 Everyone has their own experience, so yours may be different from ours.

 The Disneyfication of tourism in Xinjiang

 China seems hell-bent on destroying its sights.
 The process for developing tourist sights in the west seems to be:

 - Realize something is worthy of tourist visits.

 - Build a hideous 5-star hotel right next to it.

 - Demolish any authentic buildings around it, and rebuild new ones made to look old.